 One of his teachers in Lawrenceville was Miss Annette Blackburn.
 She told a story of John R. who returned with a number of turtle eggs which he and Ralph Gordon (later Dr. R. L. Gordon) found in a sandbar.
 He arranged these in a neat row in a pencil grove of his desk.

 This exhibit was attracting considerable attention in the schoolroom and when Miss Blackburn asked what he had on his desk he said, "These are rabbit eggs".
 This caused quite a laugh in the classroom which the teacher did not relish, so she removed them from his desk and supplied a paddle where it did the most good.

 Years later Miss Blackburn was the editor of a paper in Oklahoma.
 A stranger walked in and stopped before her desk.
 She looked over her glasses and ask what he wanted.
 He said "Madam, would you be interested in buying a basket of rabbit eggs?"
 This recalled the episode and the middle-aged Doctor whom she had not recognized at first; both had a good laugh.
 The Lawrenceville school where the turtle egg episode occurred stood on the corner of 12th and Dubois just north of the bank.

 In 1907, Dr. Thompson moved to Bridgeport which was the center of the oilfield activities.
 He soon had a large practice and for many years was the surgeon for the Ohio Oil Company.
 He was a staunch Republican and represented this district in the state legislature for seven terms (14 years).
 He served as County Coroner from 1920 until 1928.

-The above article was taken from the Medical History of Lawrence County written by Dr. Tom Kirkwood for the Historical Society.
-Clip art by Cliparts.co (359027)
+(The above was taken from the Medical History of Lawrence County written by Dr. Tom Kirkwood for the Historical Society.)